Pavithra-Dharmaraj/america-bank-balance-dashboard/README.md

 A dashboard is prepared using PowerBI
 This explains the balance amount to be paid by different groups of customers

+America bank dashboard 2.pbix file is the dashboard created using PowerBI.
+This can be downloaded and opened in PowerBI.

 # Various dax functions are included

 The following measures were created.